Alexander Hamilton Quotes

 “The best we can hope for concerning the people at large is that they be properly armed.”

-Read More Albert Einstein Quotes
+Read More Alan Watts Quotes

 “A nation which can prefer disgrace to danger is prepared for a master and deserves one.”